-Universal Credit is a new benefit that replaces the following six working-age welfare benefits:
+Universal Credit replaces the following six working-age welfare benefits:

 - Income-based Jobseeker’s Allowance.